brianwoo/udemy-the-complete-flutter-dev/Readme-Flutter.md

   - properties: to config how widgets are aligned vertically,
 - MainAxisSize
   - properties: to config how much space the column takes from parent.
+  - by default, it takes up all the available space across the main axis.
 - CrossAxisAlignment:  to config how widgets are aligned horizontally.
+  - by default, it does NOT takes up all the available space across the cross axis.
+Use Sizedbox.expand() to take up the cross space

 <br>